 Punctuality is important at Trinity College School.
 Students are expected to be on time for all chapels, assemblies, homeforms and classes, and teachers will reinforce this expectation consistently.
-The best way to assure punctuality is to emphasize its importance at home and school.
+Timeliness is an essential skill for success and evidences both self-respect and consideration for others.
+Ultimately, appropriate attendance enhances academic performance.
+The best way to ensure punctuality is to emphasize its importance at home and school.